-- (1) The land is leased for a period of 49 years and is subject to renewal.
-This amount was prepaid.
-For more details see Note 2.i. - (2) See Note 9. - (3) Under Israeli law, the Company and its Israeli subsidiaries are required to make severance or pension payments to dismissed employees and to employees terminating employment under certain other circumstances.
+(3)Under Israeli law, the Company and its Israeli subsidiaries are required to make severance or pension payments to dismissed employees and to employees terminating employment under certain other circumstances.
 Deposits are made with a pension fund or other insurance plans to secure pension and severance rights for the employees in Israel.
-These amounts represent the balance of the deposits in those funds (including profits) that will be used to cover the Company's severance obligations.
-See Note 11.b.
+These amounts represent the balance of the deposits in those funds (including profits) that will be used to cover the Company's severance obligation.
+See Note 10.b.

-The Company's non-Israeli subsidiaries maintain defined contribution retirement savings plans covering substantially all of their employees.
-Under the plans, contributions are based on specific percentages of pay and are subject to statutory limits.
-The subsidiaries' matching contribution to the plan was approximately \$910, \$913 and \$956 for the years-ended December 31, 2007, 2006 and 2005, respectively.
+The Company's non-Israeli subsidiaries maintain defined contribution retirement saving plans covering substantially all of their employees.
+Under the plans, contributions are based on specific percentages of pay and subject to statutory limits.
+The subsidiaries' matching contribution to the plan was approximately \$913, \$956 and \$1,283 for the years 2006, 2005 and 2004, respectively.